-Using special key sequences on your T3035II, you may join or withdraw from groups preprogrammed into your radio.
+Using your T3040II's menu, you may join, or withdraw from, groups preprogrammed into your radio.
 (If you are not sure which groups exist in your fleet and what their functions are, you should consult your Fleet Manager.)

 Changing group membership affects only the reception of messages.
-You may send messages to any group simply by dialling its number (see Appendix IV "Trunking Call Setup and Special Functions").
+You may send messages to any group simply by dialling its number (see Appendix IV, "Common Dialling Functions").